-- The extent to which the outcome of the dispute will have a material effect on the financial statements on which the firm will express an opinion. - Whether the advice that was provided is the subject of the tax dispute. - The extent to which the matter is supported by tax law or regulation, other precedent, or established practice. - Whether the proceedings are conducted in public. - 604.10 A4 Examples of actions that might be safeguards to address threats include: - Using professionals who are not audit team members to perform the service might address self-review or advocacy threats. - Having an appropriate reviewer who was not involved in providing the service review the audit work or the service performed might address a self-review threat
+604.23 A1 Examples of actions that might be safeguards to address self-review or advocacy threats created by assisting an audit client that is not a public interest entity in the resolution of tax disputes include:

+- Using professionals who are not audit team members to perform the service might address self-review or advocacy threats. - Having an appropriate reviewer who was not involved in providing the service review the audit work or the service performed might address a self-review threat.